KentStateWeb/rwd/_assignments/testing.md

 semester: spring-2017
 ---

-As you begin building your templates/prototype, you'll need to think about how real people will use and interact with them.
-At the same time, you have technical concerns as well (browsers, speed, etc.).
+As you begin building your templates/prototype, you'll need to think about how real people will use and interact with them (usability), how they perform on  various browsers and devices (technical testing) and how accessible they are to all users (accessibility).
 This testing plan will help you validate some of these concerns.

-We will run through your testing plan in class, on Dec.
-6.
+We will run through your testing plan in class on the due date, but your usability tasks should be prepared and your sites should be in working shape before the testing begins in class.

+## Assignment Template

+In order to make preparing your tasks and collecting results easier, I've prepared a template for you in Google Sheets.
+You can copy and use this template for your final assignment (although you can feel free to modify it as needed).

+<a class="button small" href="https://docs.google.com/a/kent.edu/spreadsheets/d/1cj8GdaVCttFxcbRQqckyU3X1SF-XetH4U9EHWElagiA/edit?usp=sharing">Get the Template</a>

-## Creating Your Usability Plan
+### Usability Plan

 First, we need to consider the top goals for your website.
 Then, we'll develop some actionable tasks that you can test with real users based on your goals.
 Your goals and tasks can be listed in a Google Doc.

 1. Develop and write down 3 of your website's top goals.
 You may have defined many of these already in your previous assignments.
 A goal is something like "Allow a customer to quickly find our hours of operation".

 2. Based on each goal, create a task that a user will be able to complete using your website templates.
 Note:  It's okay that your website is not complete yet.
 You can test much of the functionality even when the website is not complete.
 In fact, it's better to test early.
 A task is typically scenario based and is something like "It's Saturday night around 8 and you'd like to see if Business Name is still open.
 Find the answer using the website."
 Tasks should frame real-life scenarios that your users might encounter and should not lead them directly to the answer.

 3. On the day of testing, find a group to test your website.
 One person will act as the facilitator while another group member or members(s) will take notes and record observations.

-Summarize your notes in Google Docs.
+4. Based on the results, summarize your notes into 4 recommendations for improvement or changes.

-## Creating Your Technical Testing Plan
+### Technical Testing Plan

 Unlike usability testing, technical testing resolves around the technology.
 When developing your testing plan:

-1. Create a grid in Google Sheets.
-In your sheet, list your 3 user testing tasks.
-These will be the same as your usability test, but you're going to run through them on different devices and browsers to ensure they can be completed.
+1. In your Google sheet, list your 3 template pages that make up your prototype.

 2. In each column of your spreadsheet, list the following browsers and devices, which you'll test:  Internet Explorer (PC), Safari (Mac), Chrome (PC), Firefox (Mac), Mobile Safari (iOS) and Chrome (Android).